ssooumyyaa/React-Form/README.md

+##Login Form Using Validation and Page Routing

+1. Login Page
+2. Registration Page
+3. Page Not Found

-A simple login form created using Raact.
+A simple login form created using React.
 Formik and yup is used for form validation.
 Material Ui is used for designing the UI.
+Pages are routed using react-router-dom.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).